is with great sadness that we share the news that Hall of Fame

 The Video Vault is a private Group, on the H.A.R.M. web site, that provides Museum members access to hundreds of hours of hydroplane video footage.
 Some of the footage is very rare, not seen in public for decades.
 Here is how you can join!

-The 1975 “Winged Wonder” U-25 Pay ‘N Pak is privately owned by Ken Muscatel and beingrestored at the Hydroplane and Raceboat Museum by Mike Hanson, Jere Heiser and Museum volunteers.
-The Pak will be back, running soon!
+The 1973 “Winged Wonder” U-25 Pay ‘N Pak is privately owned by Ken Muscatel and beingrestored at the Hydroplane and Raceboat Museum by Mike Hanson, Jere Heiser and Museum volunteers.
+The Pak is nearing completion and will be back in 2017!
 Join the Pay ‘N Pak Booster Club to help the Museum bring the Legacy of Innovation of the Pay ‘N Pak to the fans.
 More...

 reminder to all our long time loyal readers and our new visitors just